deontologician/restnavigator/README.md

 $ pip install -U pytest
 ```

-To run tests, execute following in root of source directory:
+To run tests, execute following from the root of the source directory:

 ```
-$ pytest
+$ py.test
 ```

 ## Planned for the future